Travelling to visit friends and relatives

 Food and water risks

 Contaminated food and water can transmit many different infectious diseases; the risk is higher in low-income regions of the world [9].
 VFR travellers are at increased risk of certain infections, for example typhoid.
-In 2019, of the 507 imported cases of typhoid/paratyphoid in England Wales and Northern Ireland, where reason for travel from UK was known (n=438) 86 percent were VFRs [10].
+In 2023, of the 644 imported cases of typhoid/paratyphoid in England, Wales and Northern Ireland, where reason for travel from UK was known (n=546) 87 percent were reported in VFR travellers [10].

 Care should be taken with food and water hygiene, and VFR travellers should know how to manage the symptoms of travellers' diarrhoea and when to seek medical advice.
 The effects of diarrhoea are generally greater in the very young, elderly and frail travellers.
 Those with special needs or certain medical problems should also take particular care for example those with a weak immune system, inflammatory bowel disease, chronic (long term) kidney or heart disease, pregnant women and those taking medication to reduce stomach acid [11].